Erasmus Staff Mobility (Teaching Exchange)

 Outgoing (Imperial College) Staff

-These are open to all Imperial College teaching staff, with the support of their line manager.
+These are normally open to all Imperial College teaching staff, with the support of their line manager.

 Erasmus+ requires visits to be structured (approved by all parties ahead of travel; including the preparation of a formal teacher exchange agreement in line with the rules of the Erasmus scheme) and for participation to be recognised in some way by the College as part of the staff member's personal development.